7

 +---

-!
-Please note that the version of the ODBC -connector 8.0.2 corresponds to the version of the MySQL server - 8.0.35.
+Please note that the ODBC connector version 8.0.2 corresponds to the mysql server version - 8.0.35.

-** Our task is to create a source of data DSN! **
+Our goal is to create a DSN data source!

-!!
-DSN settings for ODBC are stored in the text file of the configuration **/etc/odbc.ini **
+DSN settings for ODBC are stored in a text configuration file /etc/odbc.ini

 myodbc-installer -d -l